Mikko1o/EmergencyWarnings/README.md

 How to use:
 1. Download all the files
 2. Import project in jupyter and open simulation1.
-3. Modify simulation functions with parameters:
+3. Modify simulation functions with your parameters as explained below.

-# Functions:
+# Functions
 simulate_radio(set_area, pop_size, steps) #Simulates the reach of radio among a population based on average minutes listened  per day.

 simulate_tv(set_area, pop_size, steps) #Simulates the reach of television among a population based on average minutes watched per day.